 Acute Pustular Psoriases Complicated by Leukocytoclastic Vasculitis

-March 2003 | Volume 2 | Issue 2 | Case Report | 193 | Copyright © 2003
+March 2003 | Volume 2 | Issue 2 | Case Reports | 193 | Copyright © March 2003

 Michael Jude Welsch, MD